Adam-Costigan-Dooley/web-api-labs/React Assignment/README.md

 ## Features.

-A bullet-point list of the ADDITIONAL features you have implemented in the API **THAT WERE NOT IN THE LABS** (or modifications to existing features)
+A bullet-point list of the ADDITIONAL features I have implemented

- + Feature 1
- + Feature 2
- + Feature 3
- + etc
+ + Fetch popular movies from TMDB
+ + Fetch top-rated movies from TMDB

 ## Setup requirements.